esp/esp.github.io/index.md

 # Event State Processor (ESP) Documentation

-{% include draftdocs.html %}

 ESP gives you the ability to manage changes to a model in a deterministic event driven manner.
-It does this by adding specific processing workflow around changes to a model's state.
+It does this by adding specific processing workflow around changes to state.

-It was born out of the need to manage complex UI and/or server state.
+ESP was born out of the need to manage complex streaming state in reactive applications.

-At its core is a `Router` which typically sits between a view and the model.
-The view publish events to the model via the `Router`.
-The `Router` dispatches the event to the model for state to be changed.
-When all events are processed the model is then pushed back to the view so new state can be applied.
-It's lightweight, easy to apply and puts the model at the forefront of your design.
+Typically with pure reactive application, state gets held up in observable sequences, there is no central model to manage manage state in these sequences.
+If different sequences require the same state, or there is subtle ordering in how you need to work with these sequences, you find yourself constantly refactoring them.
+Inherently, observable logic often gets intermingled with business modeling making both reasoning and maintenance hard.
+It's almost impossible to write clean business code without observable abstractions getting in the way.
+Streaming reactive patterns are great for pure data or event procurement, but are poor for complex state processing.

+ESP solves this by putting models at the forefront of your design yet still allowing your application to remain reactive.
+Central to ESP's design is an event `Router`.
+This object manages both state change and state observation workflow for all models in the system.
+It does this by providing an event publishing interface to change state, an event observation interface to mutate state, and finally a model observation interface to watch state.
+It's reactive by nature and allows for both OO and functional programming models.

-Over time additional libraries have been added to ESP to to add support to build very large composite Single Page Apps in React.
+Over time additional libraries have been added to ESP to help build very large Single Page Apps (SPAs) in React.
 Some high level features include:
 * Multiple models - a single `Router` can host multiple dependent or independent models with corresponding views and their own render cycles.
 * Different state management patterns - use either object orientated or functional/immutable paradigms.